genestack/sdk/docs/source/index.rst

 Genestack Python Client Library
 ===============================

-The Genestack Python Client Library is a Python library that allows you to interact programatically with an instance of the Genestack platform.
+The Genestack Python Client Library is a Python library that allows you to interact programmatically with an instance of the Genestack platform.

 **Python 2** supported from version `2.7.5`, **Python 3** is not supported.